 Levoit and Coway Features

-A filter reset indicator is also built-in on both.
+A filter reset indicator is also built in on both.
 However, some options adorn only one of the devices, which makes that device special, and I will explain these in more detail below.

 When speaking of controls, I would like to emphasize that both air purifiers have a control panel located on the top.

-Levoit’s control panel has touch buttons, indicators, and display built-in, while Coway has a control panel consisting of buttons and indicators.
+Levoit’s control panel has touch buttons, indicators, and a display built-in, while Coway has a control panel consisting of buttons and indicators.

-I like the layout of the buttons on both devices, and in my opinion, they are straightforward to use.
+I like the layout of the buttons on both devices and in my opinion, they are straightforward to use.
 When it comes to controls in general, I’m giving a slight advantage to Levoit because it can connect to a smart app and be controlled remotely.

 Air Quality Sensor and Indicator

 Monitoring current air quality is an option mutual for both air purifiers.
-Levoit and Coway use an air quality sensor that detects dust particles in real-time.
+Levoit and Coway use an air quality sensor that detects dust particles in real time.

 The Levoit Core 400S displays real-time air quality on the control panel through an indicator that illuminates a different color depending on the current air quality, on display as a PM2.5 value, and via a smart app.
 It uses an AirSight Plus laser dust sensor located on the back of the device, which has a built-in motor, which means it can work even when the device is turned off.

 The Coway AP-1512HH uses an air quality sensor located on the side.
-The same as Levoit’s, this sensor detects dust particles in real-time.
+The same as Levoit’s, this sensor detects dust particles in real time.
 The current air quality can be read on the LED indicator located on the control panel on the far right.

 The air quality sensor works in combination with many options.
-For example, these two air purifiers have an auto mode that will automatically switch fan speed based on the current air quality in the room.
+For example, these two air purifiers have an auto mode that will automatically switch fan speeds based on the current air quality in the room.